pckltr/closest-banks/README.md

 # Closest ATMs

-Shows a list of the closest ATMs to your location.
+Shows a list of the closest ATMs based on your location.

 PS: allow browser location :)